ibuhnila/refomed/README.md

-# REFOMED
+# RefoMed

-# French version below
+_French version below_

-RefoMed is a corpus of medical subphrastic paraphrases in French and Romanian.
+**RefoMed** is a corpus of **medical subphrastic paraphrases** in French and Romanian.
 The RefoMed corpus is made up of 10,464 pairs of medical terms and their correspondant medical paraphrase and is divided into two parts:

-- the RefoMed-Fr corpus, which contains 7,437 pairs of medical terms - medical paraphrases in French
+- the **RefoMed-Fr** corpus, which contains 7,437 pairs of medical terms - medical paraphrases in French
-- the RefoMed-Ro corpus, containing 3,027 pairs of medical terms - medical paraphrases in Romanian
+- the **RefoMed-Ro** corpus, containing 3,027 pairs of medical terms - medical paraphrases in Romanian

 RefoMed was created during the doctoral thesis "An automatic method for building paraphrase corpora" by Ioana Buhnila (LiLPa, UR 1339, Linguistics, Languages, Speech, University of Strasbourg, France, in collaboration with the Research Institute on Artificial Intelligence (RACAI) of the Romanian Academy of Bucharest).

-# METHOD
+## Method

 The semi-automatic method developed for building the RefoMed corpus consists of several processing and annotation stages:
 1. Sentences containing medical terms were automatically extracted from medical terminologies for French and from lists of medical terms for Romanian;